ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ## Updates

 Think if the update will cause downtime before you do it.
 Is the change mutable or immutable?
 Generally you will see a `UPDATE_IN_PROGRESS` then an `UPDATE_COMPLETE` once the update is complete.
-Resource meta updates are controlled by the cfn-hub daemon, which, by default, runs every 15 minutes.
+Resource meta updates are controlled by the cfn-hub daemon, which runs every 15 minutes by default.

 Change sets are incremental changes to an existing stack.
 This allows you to preview the changes to the infrastructure from a template change.